High School at BVP

 AP US History

 Physical Education and Health

 Advanced Course Network

-Governor Raimondo, the Rhode Island Department of Education (RIDE), and stakeholders across our state created the new, innovative Advanced Course Network as a way to better prepare students throughout Rhode Island for success.
+Former Rhode Island Governor Gina Raimondo, the Rhode Island Department of Education (RIDE), and stakeholders across our state created the Advanced Course Network as a way to better prepare students throughout Rhode Island for success.
 BVP’s participation provides our scholars with access to a catalog of more than 50 college and career preparatory courses offered by Rhode Island colleges and universities, community-based organizations, and other school districts.